nmpowell/mousemorph/README.md

 - Mouse brain extraction (skull stripping / brain masking)
 - Tissue segmentation

 Many of these steps are atlas-based (requiring prior knowledge).
-Mouse atlases are freely available to download (see links below).
-For a further introduction, see the [poster]().
+A few mouse atlases are freely available to download (see links below).
+For a further introduction, see the [**poster**]().

-MouseMorph is open-source, cross-platform, and written in Python (its dependencies are listed under "Installation").
+MouseMorph is open-source, cross-platform, and written in Python.

 Developed at the [UCL Centre for Medical Image Computing (**CMIC**)](http://cmic.cs.ucl.ac.uk/) and the [UCL Centre for Advanced Biomedical Imaging (**CABI**)](http://www.ucl.ac.uk/cabi) by Nick Powell (nicholas.powell.11@ucl.ac.uk) and others.